opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 You can use the `condor_status` command just as you did yesterday to inspect these differences.

 1. Open two terminal windows side-by-side
-2. Log in to `learn.chtc.wisc.edu` in one window and `training.osgconnect.net` in the other
+1. Log in to `learn.chtc.wisc.edu` in one window and `training.osgconnect.net` in the other
-3. Run `condor_status` in both windows
+1. Run `condor_status` in both windows

+!!! note
+    For `training.osgconnect.net` you will need to add `-pool flock.opensciencegrid.org` to your `condor_status` command.

 Notice any differences?